The Brocks of Cambridge: The Cambridge School of Art

 The Brocks' art training was mainly at the Cambridge School of Art.
 The school is often said to have been founded by William John Beamont in 1858.
 However, the school already existed as part of the Working Men's College.
 Beamont, on becoming secretary of the school, fundraised aggressively, gave the school new life and expanded it into a flourishing school of art.
 (Note: John Ruskin to give the inaugural address for the expanded school, which sometimes leads to Ruskin being credited as the founder of the school.)
 The school survives today as one of the institutions that evolved over time to become Anglia Ruskin University.

 At least five of the Brocks attended the school and won prizes there.
 Charles was a teacher at the school, and Richard was a pupil-teacher until 1895.
 The school was affiliated with the Government's Science and Art Department based at South Kensington.
 While the High School promoted Science, the Cambridge School of Art promoted education in arts and crafts.
-(Note: There was also a Cambridge and County School of Arts and Crafts, run jointly by the Country Council and Cambridge Burrough Council.
+(Note: There was also a Cambridge and County School of Arts and Crafts, run jointly by the Country Council and Cambridge Borough Council.
 This too appears to have become part of Anglia Ruskin University via the Cambridgeshire College of Art and Technology.)
 As part of the effort to promote education in art, the Science and Arts Department awarded three levels of prizes nationally up to 1891: Bronze Medals, The National Book Prize, and Grade 3 Grade.
 From then on, these prizes were replaced by scholarships, and by local prizes at the schools, usually adjudicated by someone from the department.

 To put the value of the prizes into context, in 1893 the school had 196 pupils and a fee income of £201 17s; meaning that the average fee per student was just over £1.
 The school also depended on a grant from the Science and Art Department and a grant from the Cambridge Borough Council.